 Bray is a beautiful coastal town just south of Dublin that’s filled with amazing views.
-It’s a bit of a hidden gem, but if you ever find yourself in the Dublin area, you should plan on taking a day trip to Bray!
+It’s a bit of a hidden gem making it one of the best places to visit in Ireland.
+But, if you ever find yourself in the Dublin area, you should plan on taking a day trip from Dublin to Bray!
 You won’t be disappointed.

 This isn’t the only bus that will you get you to Bray.
 Depending on where in Dublin you’re located, I suggest taking a look at the Dublin Bus website to see what your best bus option is!
 Don’t forget to take your Leap Card.